TheNikomo/dockerfiles/ircd-hybrid/README.md

 This dockerfile sets up a Debian container with ircd-hybrid, which can then be used for developing IRC bots etc.

+#Getting it

+This Git repository contains the dockerfile, but this is also available directly from the Docker repository:

+    docker pull nikomo/ircd-hybrid

+Or you can build it

 ##Build

 In this folder, run: